Blayney

 Blayney is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Blayney's dwelling structure, as per the latest Census, consisted of 92.6% houses and 7.4% other dwellings.
+Blayney's dwelling structures, as per the latest Census, consisted of 92.6% houses and 7.4% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
 Home ownership in Blayney stood at 35.8%, with mortgaged dwellings at 32.4% and rented ones at 31.7%.
-The median monthly mortgage repayment was $1,380, lower than Regional NSW's average of $1,733.
-The median weekly rent in Blayney was $265, compared to Regional NSW's $330.
-Nationally, Blayney's mortgage repayments were significantly lower at $1,380 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,380, below Regional NSW's average of $1,733.
+Median weekly rent in Blayney was $265, compared to Regional NSW's $330.
+Nationally, Blayney's mortgage repayments were lower at $1,380 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing